philippesic/aiaa/README.md

-# AI Antialiasing
+# AIAA

-Dubbed AIAA, AI Antialiasing is a techinique that uses a neural network to simulate the high-quality antialiasing of SSAA4x as a fast post process.
+AI Antialiasing is a techinique that uses a neural network to simulate the high-quality antialiasing of SSAA4x as a fast post process.

 The model is currently trained on a set of 512 renders of ```demo_scene``` at both (1920x1080) and (3840x2160) downscaled for antialiasing.